Dazannah/usermanager/README.md

 ## Menu
 <div id="menu"></div>

-#### The menu content depends on the authorization level, the above is with every privilige.
+#### The menu content depends on the authorization level, the below is with every privilige.

 ### User interface
 <div id="user-interface"></div>